dansmyers/IntroToCS/Labs/11-Victorian_Gothic_Guide_to_Data_Analytics.md

 ### Plot

 One final part for this section: Let's visualize the results as a bar plot.
-Pandas includes a built-in plottin library and there are also several frameworks that can be used to create plots in Python.
+Pandas includes a built-in plotting library and there are also several frameworks that can be used to create plots in Python.

 Pandas' built-in plotting features are implemented on top of a lower-level library called matplotlib.
 The first thing that we need to do is get access to matplotlib.
 Go back up to the **top** of your script and add the following code below the two `import` statements.

 ```
 import matplotlib
-matplotlib.use('Agg') # <--- Required for plotting on Mimir
+matplotlib.use('Agg')
 from matplotlib import pyplot as plt
 ```